 Franconia – residential neighborhood with access to retail at Springfield Town Center, plus Manchester Lakes Shopping Center which has a bunch of restaurants and an Amazon Fresh grocery.

-Windsor Estates & Kingstowne – a planned community started in the 1980’s – of retail, apartments, condos, th’s, SFH’s.
+Windsor Estates & Kingstowne – a planned community started in the 1980’s – of retail, apartments, condos, townhomes and single family homes.
 There’s tons of retail here.
 The “town center” is a huge mega shopping center.

-Winslow Hills, Wilton Woods – northern part of Alexandria just south of the beltway, mostly residential SFH’s.
+Winslow Hills, Wilton Woods – northern part of Alexandria just south of the beltway, mostly residential single family homes.

-Rose Hill & Virginia Hills – developed mid-century, unassuming Mid Century Homes, some apartments near the shopping center at Telegraph and Rose Hill Drive, Rose Hill has a Civic Association and 2 pools in the neighborhood.
-Greendale Golf Course is also here, one of a few courses managed by FFX Park Authority.
+Rose Hill & Virginia Hills – developed mid-century, these are unassuming Mid Century Homes, some apartments near the shopping center at Telegraph and Rose Hill Drive.
+Rose Hill has a Civic Association and 2 pools in the neighborhood.
+Greendale Golf Course is also here, one of a few courses managed by Fairfax Park Authority.

 Groveton / Valley View / Woodley Hills / Hybla Valley (high-bla) – just south of VA Hills, suburban communities off Route 1, retail is on the Route 1 corridor and also home to Fairfax County’s largest park – Huntley Meadows.